 - Working directory

-2 An Overview of Baby Git
+2 An Overview of Git's Original Codebase

-The Baby Git program enables a user to set up a local repository to which the user can add files to be tracked and subsequently update the repository when changes are made to those files.
+The original Git program enables a user to set up a local repository to which the user can add files to be tracked and subsequently update the repository when changes are made to those files.
 Other functionalities include the ability to list the files that have been committed to the repository, to display the contents of those files, and to show the differences between the cached snapshots of the files and the working versions of those files.

-As stated in Git’s original README file, the Baby Git program was designed as an efficient directory management system.
+As stated in Git’s original README file, the original Git program was designed as an efficient directory management system.
 The key to achieving this goal was to make use of file deflation (compression) in combination with a hash function, specifically the SHA-1 hash function, to map arbitrary file contents to unique hash values.
 Figure 1.4 illustrates a high level overview of the data compression and decompression process that Git makes use of.